 Midi/Minuit Fantastique was a French film magazine started by Michel Caen, Alain Le Bris, Jean-Claude Romer and Jean Boullet in Paris in 1962.
-The richly illustrated magazine was dedicated to the fantastique cinema and provided its readers with reviews, essays, interviews, art work and a guide to the Parisian theatres showing films of the genre.
-It was published by Eric Losfeld’s Éditions Le Terrain Vague until 1971, when the magazine ceased to exist.
+The richly illustrated magazine was dedicated to the ‘fantastique’ in cinema and provided its readers with reviews, essays, interviews, art work and a guide to the Parisian theatres showing films of the genre.
+It was published by Eric Losfeld’s Éditions le Terrain Vague until 1971, when the magazine ceased to exist.

-Midi/Minuit Fantastique No 21 was published in April 1970.
-Apart from reviews on films ranging from Les Confessions d’un Mangeur d’Opium to Les Noces d’Hirondelle, the issue contains artwork by Canadian surrealist Mimi Parent, a fictitious interview by André Ruellan of his alter ego Kurt Steiner, an interview of Wakamatsu Koji, and much more.
+Midi/Minuit Fantastique No 17/18 was published in 1967-68.
+Apart from reviews of films ranging from La Maison du Silence to The Devil’s Messenger, the issue contains an article on Jean-Jacques Lebel‘s Le Désir attrapé par la Queue, an interview of Kiyonori Suzuki, artwork by Christian Broutin, and much more.
 The condition of this collectible issue is good.
-The cover has some wear and sticker damage.
+The cover has some wear.